SidheshwarSarangal/whiteBoard/README.md

 ## Deployed Website Link
 You can put the credentails in two computer systems or in two browsers to check the implementation of the room joining and collaborative whiteborads.

+Users can draw/edit/export boards and collaborate using room access controlled via keys and optional passwords.

+Try implementing the creation of public and private rooms and share the access key which is available on the right side bar of the rooms.
+The other user can put this key for joining the room.
+If the room is public then the other user can freely collaborate on it.
+If it is private, then the other user is required to put the password along with the room joining access key before entering the room in order to collaborate.
+If they cannot provide the password of the private room, then they can only view the activities of the room and cannot collaborate.

+You can view the Demo Video in order to understand all the features.

 I have these following credentials which can be used for testing.

 user -